prototypo/persistenturls/src/README.txt

 (a) For the server-side tests, hit http://localhost:1060/ep+name@app_xunit

-(b) For the client-side tests, run:
+(b) For the client-side tests, MAKE SURE that your PURL server is using automatic user creation.
+Then run:

  $ cd <repository>/src
  $ ant test